 5 Rural Hospitals Recognized as Best Practices Top Performers

-At the 2012 Annual Membership Meeting of the Oregon Rural Health Care Quality Network held in conjunction with the annual Oregon Rural Health Conference, Eric Buckland, Executive Director of the ORHQN, recognized five Critical Access Hospitals for achieving “Best Practices Top Performer” status in one or more of four clinical measures in the “Quality Health Indicators” benchmarking program conducted by the ORHQN
+At the 2012 Annual Membership Meeting of the Oregon Rural Health Care Quality Network held in conjunction with the annual Oregon Rural Health Conference, five Critical Access Hospitals were recognized for achieving “Best Practices Top Performer” status in one or more of four clinical measures in the “Quality Health Indicators” benchmarking program conducted by the ORHQN

 Case Review Program

 The ORHQN, in a partnership with the Oregon Office of Rural Health (ORH), has developed an external case review process and provides this service to participating member hospitals on a fee-for-service schedule.
 Through this network, they offer a true peer-to-peer, objective, and rural-appropriate medical opinion.
 They provide a safe and confidential environment for peer physicians to share opinions, personal learning, current information, and education.
 The ORHQN believes creating a safe peer-to-peer learning network, with physicians supporting physicians, is key to improving the safety and quality of patient care delivery.
-The ORHQN and ORH coordinate and provide oversight of the case review process.
-The ORH provides a confidential and balanced rotation among participating network providers.
+The ORHQN coordinates and provides oversight of the case review process, and provides a confidential and balanced rotation among participating network providers.
 Confidentiality is protected and maintained.
 However, to encourage peer-to-peer learning, they also provide an option for dialogue between peers, if both parties agree.

 Case Review Training